SohanRokka4/sohanrokka5285/README.md

-- 👋 Hi, I’m @sohanrokka5285
+- Hi, I’m @sohanrokka5285
-- 👀 I’m interested in web development and software engenering
+- I’m interested AI, machine learning and software engenering
-- 🌱 I’m currently learning python
+- I’m currently learning python
-- 📫 u can reach to me via my email sunandaroka93@gmail.com and via twitter @sohan_rokka
+- u can reach to me via my email sohanrokka4@gmail.com

 <!---
 sohanrokka5285/sohanrokka5285 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.